awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 ### Migrating Multiple Tablespaces to the Shared Tablespace<a name="Appendix.MySQL.CommonDBATasks.MigrateMultiTbs"></a>

 You can move an InnoDB table's metadata from its own tablespace to the shared tablespace, which will rebuild the table metadata according to the `innodb_file_per_table` parameter setting\.
-First connect to your MySQL database instance, then issue the appropriate commands as shown following\.
+First connect to your MySQL DB instance, then issue the appropriate commands as shown following\.
 For more information, see [Connecting to a DB Instance Running the MySQL Database Engine](USER_ConnectToInstance.md)\.

 ```
 ALTER TABLE table_name ENGINE = InnoDB, ALGORITHM=COPY;